tldr-pages/tldr/pages/linux/debchange.md

 `debchange --append`

-- Add a changelog entry to close the specified bug number to the current version:
+- Add a changelog entry to close the bug with specified ID:

 `debchange --closes {{bug_id}}`